18F/fedramp-dashboard/README.md

 >[User Story 21](https://tree.taiga.io/project/truetandem-fedramp-dashboard/us/21): **Compare 2 CSP providers** - Click an item in the dashboard list view (works for Products, Agencies, and 3PAOs).
 When the item details page shows, the list of remaining items is shown to the right of the details.
 Select a second item and the details page for that item appears next to the original selection.
 Close one, to find another to compare, or close both to the return to the initial filtered list view.

 >[User Story 100](https://tree.taiga.io/project/truetandem-fedramp-dashboard/us/100): **Filter dashboard (by category)** - The filter area appears to the left of the main content listing area and is context-sensitive based on the current item type being viewed (Products, Agencies, 3PAOs).
 The filters are aggregate, so as a filter is selected, the next filter will only apply to the currently filtered result set and the result set count appears in the upper portion of the filter area.
 A check mark represents a current selected filter.
 Filters are cleared one at a time by re-clicking a current filter, or all at once using the "Clear Filters" action at the top of the filter section.

 >[User Story 144](https://tree.taiga.io/project/truetandem-fedramp-dashboard/us/144): **Print Dashboard** - A printer-friendly formatted output has been created so the dashboard can be easily printed using the browser's native print functionality.

 ## Maintenance
+### Deployment
+The application is deployed to an Amazon Web Services Simple Storage Service (S3) bucket, outside of the FedRAMP.gov Sites website.

+The updates to the application are deployed following GitHub commits to the [18F/fedramp-dashboard](https://github.com/18F/fedramp-dashboard) repository `master` branch, via Travis Continuous Integration build script.

+The configuration for this deployment can be found in the `deploy` section of the `.travis.yml` file in the repository.

+Currently, the script relies on the `npm run package` command to build the distribution, following a successful execution of the testing suite.

 ### Add new Cloud Offering, Agency, or 3PAO
 1. Add the new entity (provider, offering, agency, 3PAO) to the FedRAMP data source. *NOTE: Make sure the entity name is unique*
 2. Ensure logo images follow the guidelines provided in the **Logo Guidelines** section below
 3. Add logo image file to the correct directory on the FedRAMP web server.
 4. Ensure the `URL` to the image file is in the new data entry.  *NOTE: use https*
 5. Publish new FedRAMP data to `data.gov` feed.

 ### Logo Guidelines
 To ensure consistency with logo images for Providers, Agencies, and Assessors appearing in the FedRAMP dashboard, please leverage the following guidelines.